-Even that “officially” Google have no problem with “Diet Programs”, the number of websites and affiliates violating AdWords terms, have create a situation that affects the Health and Fitness industry.
-Until lately, websites were getting slapped on an individual basis, but the situation is changing and it has become harder and harder to generate AdWords traffic to any diet related website.
-However, websites that comply with AdWords terms and doesn’t have affiliate entity, can still benefit from great source of PPC traffic, while many other products are no longer able to advertise in AdWords.
+Even that “officially” Google have no problem with “Diet Programs”, the number of websites and affiliates violating AdWords terms, have made a situation that affects the Health and Fitness industry.
+Until lately, websites were getting slapped on an individual basis, but the situation is changing and it has become harder and harder to generate AdWords traffic to any diet-related website.
+However, websites that comply with AdWords terms and doesn’t have affiliate entity, can still benefit from a great source of PPC traffic, while many other products are no longer able to advertise in AdWords.

 Under Landing Page Quality / Site Quality we could see violations such as:

 • Lack of contact information or fake identity of the product owner

 • Bridge pages / mirroring / framing – in affiliate sites

 To the list above i would like to add the common problem with the video on the LP.
 Google tend to believe that any long video should come with internal navigation to specific places within the video and an option to pause, stop, restart etc. I know this cut conversion rate, but this is a new ball game, and we must adapt.

 Under Affiliate misbehavior, you could find any activities that creat a false picture of reality, the same as landing page quality issues above.
 Affiliate misbehavior is a wide-spread problem that is common in all sorts of ads: Banners, Text Ads, pop-up/under, exit pages etc. Any violation in a single ad can trigger a process which might result in a wide-scale product slap.